daviddanielarch/turnos_medicos/mobile/allende/README.md

 3. **Default Fallback**: If neither is configured, it defaults to the production API

 ### Auth0 Authentication Setup

-This app uses Auth0 for authentication.
-Follow the detailed setup guide in [AUTH_SETUP.md](./AUTH_SETUP.md) to configure:

 - Auth0 tenant and application
 - Mobile app configuration